openpsi-project/ReaLHF/README.md

-# a distributed system for llm rlhf
+# A Distributed System for LLM RLHF

 ## Step 1: Train A Reward Model